Calamity notification Wmo

 The notification

-Handling report
+Handling notification

 Calamities at other facilities

-You can reach the municipality of Tytsjerksteradiel during office hours by calling 14 0511.
+You can reach the Municipality of Tytsjerksteradiel during office hours by calling 14 0511.